yuukij/quicklz-js/README.md

 quicklz-js
 ==========

-QuickLZ port to Javascript
+QuickLZ port to React

-This is a work in progress.
+Since it's a implementation for a specific project, you might have to modify the code before using it.

 LICENSE: Do whatever the fuck you want.